-United Way strives to move people toward financial independence.
+United Way strives to support people as they journey toward financial independence.
 People living in financially unstable homes frequently encounter other foundational quality-of-life needs, such as good health and quality education.
-Without a stable and family-sustaining income, people can find themselves falling behind rather than moving forward in creating a good quality life for themselves and their families.
-Together, we're providing job training, financial literacy courses, job coaching, tax filing assistance, and more to help people in our community become more financially stable.
+Without a stable and family-sustaining income, people can find themselves falling behind rather than moving forward in creating a good quality life.

 Did you know...